 About this Case

 A Christian sorority and a Christian fraternity at San Diego State University were denied official status because they required members to profess faith in Christ.
-The district court ruled against the sorority and fraternity.
-The Court of Appeals for the Ninth Circuit agreed that the university’s general non-discrimination policy was generally constitutional, but that it may have been applied against these groups in an unconstitutional manner.
+When the district court ruled against the sorority and fraternity, they appealed to the Court of Appeals for the Ninth Circuit.
+The court agreed that the university’s general non-discrimination policy was generally constitutional, but that it may have been applied against these groups in an unconstitutional manner.
 The Ninth Circuit sent the case back to the district court.